-Slide 134: Teck's Energy Outlook
+Slide 141: Teck's Energy Outlook

 - 1. EBITDA is a non-GAAP financial measure.
 See "Non-GAAP Financial Measures" slides, including Energy Business Unit EBITDA by entity. - 2.
 Adjusted operating costs is a non-GAAP financial measure.
 See "Non-GAAP Financial Measures" slides. - 3.
-Teck's share of production assumes ~90% of nameplate capacity to account for planned outages. - 4.
 Life of Mine operating cost estimate represents the Operator's estimate of costs for the Fort Hills mining and processing operations and do not include the cost of diluent, transportation, storage or blending.
 Estimates of Fort Hills operating costs could be negatively affected by delays in or unexpected events involving the ramp up of production.
-Steady state operations assumes full production of ~90% of nameplate capacity of 194,000 barrels per day. - 5.
+Steady state operations assumes full production of ~90% of nameplate capacity of 194,000 barrels per day. - 4.
 Sustaining cost estimates represent the Operator's estimate of sustaining costs for the Fort Hills mining and processing operations.
 Estimates of Fort Hills sustaining costs could be negatively affected by delays in or unexpected events involving the ramp up of production.
 Fort Hills has a >40 year mine life.